-From time to time, we have been and may again become involved in legal proceedings arising in the ordinary course of business, including the lawsuit discussed below.
+From time to time, we have been and may again become involved in legal proceedings arising in the ordinary course of business.
 We are not presently a party to any material litigation.

 Item 1A.
 Risk Factors.

 There have been no material changes to the risks described in Item 1A.
 Risk Factors of the 2020 Annual Report.